Jara (beehive): The structure of Jara beehive

-A Jara is mainly carved from a Linden tree (Tilia Caucascica) which is chosen because it is lighter in weight and has no specific smell, so as not to disturb the bees.
-Preparation of a Jara beehive necessitates special knowledge and expertise.
-A bottom cover should be carved in a way to perfectly fit an upper cover.
+A Jara is typically crafted from Linden wood (Tilia Caucascica), selected for its lightweight nature and lack of strong odor, which helps in not disturbing the bees.
+Creating a Jara beehive requires specialized knowledge and skill.
+The bottom cover is meticulously carved to precisely match the upper cover.
 The upper cover holds the honeycomb and protects the beehives from damage.
-Jara beehives are different in length and size ranging from 80 to 120 cm with an outer diameter reaching 40-60 cm while inner diameter is usually 25-35 cm.
+Jara beehives are different in length and size ranging from 80 to 120 cm with an outer diameter reaching 40–60 cm while inner diameter is usually 25–35 cm.
 The Jara beehives are made of 100% wood without using a single nail.
 A 1 cm beehive entrance is arranged in the lower cover of the Jara.
 In addition, the upper cover must contain so called a divider, which is usually made of a wooden plank from the roots of a fir tree.
 The divider also serves as a moth repellent.